Codscript/Codscript/README.md

 **Rafael Mariano Monteiro**

-- 🔭 I’m currently working on angular and ionic
+- 🔭 I’m currently working on angular, ionic, nestjs and django
 - 🌱 I’m currently learning java, MySQl and Mongo db
 - 👯 I’m looking to collaborate with open source projects
 - 🤔 I’m looking for help with documentation of programming languages
-- 💬 Ask me about angular, python and ionic
+- 💬 Ask me about angular, django and ionic
 - 📫 How to reach me: Practice, this is how I'm evolving with each challenge
 - 😄 Pronouns:  persistent and boring hardworking
 - ⚡ Fun fact: I want to embrace the world